Shopify vs WooCommerce: SEO Performance Breakdown

 Speed and Infrastructure

-Shopify's Cloudflare-powered CDN delivers an average TTFB of 0.51 seconds.
+Shopify's Cloudflare-powered CDN delivers an average TTFB of 0.51 seconds, per Shopify's infrastructure documentation.
 According to Google's page experience documentation, page speed is a confirmed ranking signal.
 Shopify handles this natively.

-The platform maintains 99.98% uptime.
+The platform maintains 99.98% uptime, per Shopify's publicly stated SLA and status page history.
 You never deal with hosting migrations, server patches, or PHP version conflicts.

 For Malaysian businesses where mobile browsing dominates, Shopify's automatic image compression and responsive themes give you an edge without extra work.